 \n

-This conversation will focus on what transformation actually looks like in real life \u2014 not as an abstract idea, but in faith, accountability, reentry, work, entrepreneurship, and building something that lasts.
+The conversation explores what real transformation actually looks like — not as an idea, but in practice: faith, accountability, reentry, work, and building something that lasts.

 \n